9vult/Raiha/README.md

  - Raiha requires a [Firebase Real-Time Database](https://firebase.google.com/docs/database) for logging and leaderboards.
 The base tier is free, and it is highly unlikely Raiha will ever generate enough data to exceed the base tier.
  - Raiha also requires an [Azure Cognitive Vision Service](https://learn.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/limits-and-quotas) instance.
 The base tier is free, and allows for 20 requests per minute, and 5000 per month.
+ - Optionally, Raiha can use [GPT-4 with vision](https://platform.openai.com/docs/guides/vision).
+This is a paid service, but by using the `low` detail setting, expenses can be mitigated.
+If this feature is not being used, ensure that the `openai` guild configuration option is set to `false`.

 1. Clone the Raiha repository
 2. Create a [Discord Bot Application](https://discord.com/developers/applications) and note the API token